Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: Patching over Hensel Semi-global fields

 \subsection{Patching over semi-global fields}

-Let $K$ be a complete discretely valued field with valuation ring $T$, uniformizer $t$, and residue field $k$.
-Let $F$ be a one-variable function field over $K$, in which $K$ is algebraically closed.
-Let $\mathcal{X}$ be a normal model for $F$; this exists by the main theorem of \cite{Lipman78}.
-Such a field $F$ is called a \emph{semi-global field}.
+Let~$K$ be a complete discretely valued field with valuation ring~$T$, uniformizer~$t$, and residue field~$k$.
+Let~$F$ be a one-variable function field over~$K$, in which~$K$ is algebraically closed.
+Such a field~$F$ is called a \emph{semi-global field}.
+A \emph{normal model}~$\mathcal{X}$ of~$F$ is an integral~$T$-scheme with function field~$F$ that is flat, projective and of relative dimension one over~$T$, and that is normal as a scheme.
+We say~$\mathcal{X}$ is \emph{regular} if it is regular as a scheme.
+A regular model exists by the main theorem of \cite{Lipman78}.

-Let $P$ be a point on the closed fibre $X$ of $\mathcal{X}$.
-Let $\widehat{R}_P \coloneqq \widehat{\mathcal{O}}_{\mathcal{X}, P}$ be the complete local ring of $\mathcal{X}$ at $P$; and let $F_P$ be the fraction field of $\widehat{R}_P.$
+Let~$P$ be a point on the closed fibre~$X$ of~$\mathcal{X}$.
+Let~$\widehat{R}_P \coloneqq \widehat{\mathcal{O}}_{\mathcal{X}, P}$ be the complete local ring of~$\mathcal{X}$ at~$P$; and let~$F_P$ be the fraction field of~$\widehat{R}_P.$

-Let $U$ be a non-empty connected affine open subset of $X$.
-Let $R_U$ be the subring of $F$ consisting of rational functions that are regular at each point of $U.$ Let $\widehat{R}_U$ be the $t$-adic completion of $R_U$.
-Let $F_U$ be the fraction field of $\widehat{R}_U.$
+Let~$U$ be a non-empty connected affine open subset of~$X$.
+Let~$R_U$ be the subring of~$F$ consisting of rational functions that are regular at each point of~$U.$ Let~$\widehat{R}_U$ be the~$t$-adic completion of~$R_U$.
+Let~$F_U$ be the fraction field of~$\widehat{R}_U.$